Moe-Salim91156/Fetch_Script/README.md

 - EBS Volumes
 - Network ACLs

-The results are stored in `resources.db` and summarized/displayed in the terminal / You can Check out the output.txt if you wanna copy the results and log.txt for the last run logs.
+The results are stored in `resources.db` and summarized/displayed in the terminal

 ## Prerequisites